-You’ll be pleased to hear that for boat rentals in Croatia
+You’ll be pleased to hear that for boat rentals in Dubrovnik

 and also in Split, you can find direct flights to their airports, Dubrovnik (DBV) and Split (SPU).
-Pula Sirport (PUY) and Rijeka Airport (RJK) are smaller airports, yet still have direct flights to other locations in Europe.
+Pula airport (PUY) and Rijeka airport (RJK) are smaller airports, yet still have direct flights to other locations in Europe.

 You can also find direct flights to the mainland capital Zagreb (ZAG) and catch a regional flight to a smaller, more local airport.